As I do not have a picture of a person suffering from syphilis I just add these ones from sick grapes and apples and hope they will do the trick!

 SUMMARY OF THE BOOK

 The main character in the book is Amalia Bagnacavalli from Vergato, a village in the hills near Bologna, Italy.
 Her tragedy happens towards the end of the 19th century.
 Amalia is an illiterate peasant woman who becomes a wet- nurse of an abandoned infant from the foundling home in Bologna.
-Taking in those children is an old tradition in the mountain communities gives them a little bit of money.In that period it was not allowed to women out-of-wedlock to raise children.
+Taking in those children is an old tradition in the mountain communities and gives them a little bit of money.In that period it was not allowed to women out-of-wedlock to raise children.
 Unfortunately, however, Amalia catches syphilis from the baby Paola who dies soon.
 Not only does this infant die but she loses also her own daughter and her husband also gets it and they suffer from it all for years and years.
 Within short many other wet nurses or family members are mottled and end in the same way.

 Where is ugliness or where is beauty?
 Does our consumerist society decide now about this question?

 Despite this tragedy, Amalia fights for about ten years for her rights against the foundling home, the medical, aristocratic and political establishment which is afraid of losing its reputation.( The foundling home does not accept the early signs such as blindness ad spinal deformity.) with the help of a young, ambitious and greedy lawyer, Barbieri, who in the end wins the case and becomes rich,whereas Amalia remains poor and destroyed by all her losses.